veryl-lang/doc/book/src/06_development_environment/07_simulator.md

 # Simulator

-Test by RTL simulator is executed through `veryl test`.
+Test is executed through `veryl test`.

+For [native test](../05_language_reference/13_integrated_test.md#native-test), Veryl's built-in simulator is used.
+No external simulator installation is required.

+For SystemVerilog test and cocotb test, an external RTL simulator is required.
 Supported simulators are below:

 * [Verilator](https://www.veripool.org/verilator/)